-A LEMMP will be produced with reference to the Biodiversity - Code of Practice for Planning and Development British Standard: BS 42020:2013 (BSI Standards Limited, 2013) and in particular, Section 11.1 which provides details on the content of management plans.
-This LEMMP will be produced by an ecologist alongside consultation with the developer and landscape architects to ensure the appropriate design and long-term management of mitigation measures to protect and enhance the landscape character and biodiversity.
-It

-1) Review of site potential and constraints.
+- 5.3.4 The statutory Habitat Management and Monitoring Plan (HMMP) template tool will be used to produce a structured management and monitoring plan to demonstrate how habitat creation, enhancement, management and monitoring will be undertaken.
+This HMMP will be produced by an ecologist alongside consultation with the developer and landscape architects to ensure the appropriate design and long-term management of mitigation measures to protect and enhance the landscape character and biodiversity.
+It includes: - 1) Review of site potential and constraints.

 2) Purpose and conservation objectives for the proposed works.

 3) Detail design(s) and/or working method(s) to achieve the stated objectives.

-4) Extent and location/area of proposed works on appropriate scale maps and plans (e.g woodland planting / creation of log piles).
-5) Type and source of materials to be used where appropriate (e.g. native species of loca provenance, specification etc).
+4) Extent and location/area of proposed works on appropriate scale maps and plans (e.g. woodland planting / creation of log piles).

+5) Type and source of materials to be used where appropriate (e.g. native species of local provenance, specification etc).

 6) Timetable for implementation.

-7) Details of initial aftercare and long-term maintenance of ecological habitats (e.g. woodland hedgerows and grassland areas).
+7) Details of initial aftercare and long-term maintenance of ecological habitats (e.g. woodland, hedgerows and grassland areas).

 8) Details for monitoring and remedial measures.

 9) Persons responsible for implementing the works.

 10) Preparation of a work schedule to cover 20 years.

 11) Details of the body or organisation responsible for implementation of the plan.